-Likewise, individuals undergoing FDG PET/CT scans for cancer screening are advised to inform the radiologist or their oncologist that they have been recently vaccinated, or, if possible, to have mRNA-CV at least 2 weeks before a scheduled scan or as soon as possible afterwards.
+Likewise, individuals undergoing FDG PET/CT scans for cancer screening are advised to inform the radiologist or their oncologist that they have been recently vaccinated, or, if possible, to have COVID-19 vaccination at least two weeks before a scheduled scan or as soon as possible afterwards.
 Treatment should not be delayed.

-Adverse events following immunisation (AEFIs) with mRNA-CV are being closely monitored during clinical trials and post marketing surveillance.
+Adverse events following immunisation (AEFIs) with the COVID-19 vaccines are being closely monitored during clinical trials and by post marketing surveillance.
 A dedicated COVID-19 vaccine AEFI reporting tool is available online from CARM (see section 1.6.3).
-Medsafe reports weekly on the AEFI reported to CARM after mRNA-CV vaccinations (see the Medsafe website).
+Medsafe reports weekly on the AEFI reported to CARM after COVID-19 vaccinations (see the Medsafe website).

-A list of adverse events of special interest (AESI), including those previously associated with immunisation in general and with the particular vaccine platforms, has been created by Safety Platform for Emergency Vaccines (SPEAC) in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI) and based on existing and new Brighton Collaboration case definitions.
+A list of adverse events of special interest (AESIs), including those previously associated with immunisation in general and with the particular vaccine platforms, was created by Safety Platform for Emergency Vaccines (SPEAC) in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI) and based on existing and new Brighton Collaboration case definitions.
 For further information, see the Brighton Collaboration website.
 Global pharmacovigilance and active safety monitoring systems continue to watch for both AESI and unexpected AEFI.
-As of 16 January 2021, no AESI signals had been detected up to 21 days after vaccination by the Vaccine Adverse Event Reporting System (VAERS) in the US, following the administration of 121,000 doses of mRNA-CV (Comirnaty).

 Myocarditis and pericarditis

-A very small increase in incidence of myocarditis and pericarditis has been observed following the second dose of mRNA-CV vaccination (40.6 cases per million doses in young males and 4.2 cases per million in young females, aged 12-29 years, decreasing to 2.4 and 1.0 per million, respectively, in men and women aged over 30 years).
+A small increase in incidence of myocarditis, myopericarditis and pericarditis has been observed following the second dose of mRNA-CV vaccination (40.6 cases per million doses in young males and 4.2 cases per million in young females, aged 12-29 years, decreasing to 2.4 and 1.0 per million, respectively, in men and women aged over 30 years).
 Most cases occur within 14 days of vaccination.
-A review of clinical records in the US observed the median time to onset for myocarditis was 3.5 days (interquartile range 3.0–10.8 days) after vaccination and a median of 20 days (6.0–41 days) for pericarditis.
+A review of clinical records in the US observed the median time to onset for myocarditis was 3.5 days (interquartile range 3.0–10.8 days) after vaccination and a median of 20 days (range 6.0–41 days) for pericarditis.
 These cases have typically been mild with full recovery after standard treatment and rest.

 Myocarditis and pericarditis are uncommon conditions considered to be associated with viral infection, including COVID-19.
 Recently vaccinated individuals should seek immediate medical attention if they experience new onset of (acute and persisting) chest pain, shortness of breath or arrhythmia (palpitations).
 Diagnosis is based on elevated troponin, C-reactive protein and electrocardiogram and/or MRI findings.
 Report all cases to CARM as Medsafe continues to monitor this AEFI closely.
 Defer the second dose if myocarditis occurs after the first dose of mRNA-CV and seek advice from IMAC.

-Following approval for use in the US, the VAERS detected 50 cases of anaphylaxis after administration of 9,943,247 doses (five cases per million doses) mRNA-CV (Pfizer/BioNTech).
-The median interval to symptom onset was 10 minutes (range <1–150 minutes), 90 percent occurred within 30 minutes of vaccination.
+Following approval for use in the US, the VAERS detected 47 cases of anaphylaxis after administration of just under ten million doses (around five cases per million doses) mRNA-CV (Pfizer/BioNTech).
+The median interval to symptom onset was ten minutes (range <1–1140 minutes), almost 90 percent occurred within 30 minutes of vaccination.
 All were successfully treated with adrenaline.
 See section 5.6 for contraindications and precautions.

 There is an ongoing COVID‑19 pandemic globally.
 New Zealand has implemented strict pandemic response control measures to prevent the spread of SARS-CoV-2 in the community.
-New Zealand has a four-level alert system to stipulate the measures that the whole population needs to take (as described on the Unite Against COVID-19 website).
+New Zealand has a four-level alert system to stipulate the measures that the whole population needs to take (as described at covid19.govt.nz).

 All individuals with symptoms of COVID‑19 are expected to seek medical advice and be tested for infection.
 Rapid contract tracing and nasopharyngeal testing continue to be fundamental components of the public health measures.